lapin-b/docker-registry-server-proxy-rust/README.md

 Implementing the entire [Docker Registry HTTP API V2 specification](https://docs.docker.com/registry/spec/api/) is a non-goal.
 As long as I can push and pull images with the `docker` client, I will be fine.
 If I find tooling that needs [monolithic blob uploads](https://docs.docker.com/registry/spec/api/#post-initiate-blob-upload), I will maybe look into implementing that.
 Same goes for other URIs in the specification.

+## Current limitations
+In the current state of the code (2022-12-13, commit `afb86448`), there are a few limitations.
+Some can be compensated, others not quite.

+1. No HTTP authentication.
+You must set up a reverse proxy for that, although changes are you already have one.
+2. Docker registry connection information — e.g. tokens to access the DockerHub anonymously — aren't cleaned when the token expires.
+They are recreated when the proxy needs to hit the upstream registry and the token has expired.
+3. Garbage collecting the proxy container registry has not been developed yet.

 ## Configuration sample

 A file named `configuration.toml` in the server's working directory will suffice.
 The file should contain the following keys, otherwise it won't start: